 Eligibility for full/partial exemption from the Common Professional Examination (CPE)

-If a person is a Chartered Legal Executive or Graduate of CILEx, they can claim full or partial exemption from the CPE if they have passed corresponding papers in the level six membership examinations.
+If you are a Chartered Legal Executive or Graduate of CILEx, you can claim full or partial exemption from the CPE if you have passed corresponding papers in the level six membership examinations.

-To claim a full exemption from the CPE, they should apply to us.
-For partial exemptions, applications should be made to a CPE provider.
+To claim a full exemption from the CPE, you should apply to us.
+For partial exemptions, you should apply to the CPE provider.

 Exemption from the PRT

-If a person is a Chartered Legal Executive who has
+If you are a Chartered Legal Executive who has

 - been engaged as a Chartered Legal Executive in the practice of law

-we will exempt them from the requirement to undertake a PRT.
-They will also be exempt from the elective elements of the Professional Skills Course.
-This exemption is automatic and they do not need to apply to us.
-However, when they apply to be admitted as a solicitor, they will need to provide us with evidence of their qualification as a Chartered Legal Executive.
+we will exempt you from the requirement to undertake a PRT.
+You will also be exempt from the elective elements of the Professional Skills Course.
+This exemption is automatic and you do not need to apply to us.
+However, when you apply to be admitted as a solicitor, you will need to provide us with evidence of your qualification as a Chartered Legal Executive.

 Assistant Justices' Clerks

-If a person is employed as an Assistant Justices' Clerk and they have:
+If you are employed as an Assistant Justices' Clerk and you have:

 - before attending the LPC, have served for at least five years out of the last 10 years in the Magistrates' Courts Service as an Assistant Justices' Clerk

-we will exempt them from the requirement to complete a PRT and they are automatically exempt from the elective elements of the PSC.
-They do not need to apply to us for this exemption.
+we will exempt you from the requirement to complete a PRT and you are automatically exempt from the elective elements of the PSC.
+You do not need to apply to us for this exemption.

 Case by case exemptions

-We also provide for a number of exemptions based on the candidate's qualifications or experience.
+We may also provide exemptions based on your qualifications or experience.

-- Partial qualification in an EU/EEA Member State outside of the UK (Morgenbesser17 applicants)
+- Partial qualification in an EU/EEA Member State outside of the UK (Morgenbesser applicants)

-Candidates will need to provide us with evidence of their qualifications and experience, translated into English, where necessary.
+You will need to provide us with evidence of your qualifications and experience, translated into English, where necessary.

-We may determine that the candidate must undertake further assessment or training to meet those Day One Outcomes that we are not satisfied they have met.
+We may determine that you must undertake further assessment or training to meet the Day One Outcomes we are not satisfied you have met.

 We do not set age requirements around who we consider to be 'mature' students.
 We instead define mature students as people who wish to be eligible to commence the CPE based on work experience and general education.

-- considerable experience or has shown exceptional ability in an academic, professional, business or administrative (for instance, several years of experience as a teacher, police officer, doctor, etc, at middle-management level or more senior); and
+- considerable experience or have shown exceptional ability in an academic, professional, business or administrative role (for instance, several years of experience as a teacher, police officer, etc, at middle-management level or more senior), and

-- achieved a sufficient standard of general education (normally A-level passes sufficient to be granted admission to a full-time degree programme)then we may accept they are eligible to commence a CPE.
+- achieved a sufficient standard of general education (normally A-level passes sufficient to be granted admission to a full-time degree programme) then we may accept you are eligible to commence a CPE.
 It should be noted that a good command of both spoken and written English is required by providers for admission onto the CPE.
 These applications need to be made to us.

 Common Professional Examination (CPE)

-Full or partial exemption from the seven foundations of legal knowledge subjects in English and Welsh law, and from one further area of legal study in the CPE, may be granted if a candidate has already passed corresponding subjects within a degree they have been awarded.
+Full or partial exemption from the seven foundations of legal knowledge subjects in English and Welsh law, and from one further area of legal study in the CPE, may be granted if you have already passed corresponding subjects within a degree you have been awarded.
 Applications for full exemption are made to us while applications for partial exemption must be made to the CPE provider.